geraldmc/geraldmc.github.io/_posts/2019-04-06-predicting-yield-1.md

 ### Data

 Completing this grant involved many long days in a sugarcane field gathering data but it also required time in front of a computer screen trying to make sense of the data.
-The following is a code snippet which acts to separate each band of light from the original 'raw' data file that's produced by the Sequoia camera during each flight.
-This is only part of a much larger image-processing pipeline that was developed to help automate the work.
+The following is a code snippet which acts to separate each band of light from the original 'raw' data file that's produced by the Sequoia camera during a flight.
+This is just one part of a much larger image-processing pipeline developed to help automate the work.
 <br />

 <!-- {% highlight python %} {% endhighlight %} -->